What CRC Actually Reviews

 Misalignment

-Variations across employees, roles, or pay runs can lead to different outcomes under the same conditions.
+Variations in configuration, classification, or rule application can lead to different payroll outcomes under the same conditions.

-When the same rules don’t produce the same outcomes, something is misaligned.
+When the same payroll rules produce different results, something in the system is misaligned.

 INCONSISTENT RULE APPLICATION